Gaetano Sciolari Chrome Tubes Chandelier

 Manufacturer: Sciolari Illuminazione, Corso Di Francia, Rome, Italy.

-Other versions: Exists in several varieties and also wall lamps.
+Other versions: Exists in several varieties and also made as wall lamps.

 Angelo Gaetano Sciolari